musevlt/mpdaf/doc/oldchangelog.rst

   - Add needed keywords: RA, DEC, MJD-OBS, DATE-OBS, PI-COI, OBSERVER, OBJECT, ESO INS DROT POSANG, ESO INS MODE
-  - Allow to override OBJECT name
+  - Allow one to override OBJECT name
   - Compute a correct EXPTIME for the mosaic case
   - Put the list of merged files in comments, otherwise the keyword value can be too long for MuseWise